davidmoten/state-machine/README.md

 }
 ```

 When the *entry procedure* is run all signals to self and to others are collected.
-Upon completion the signals to self are run first in order they were called in the procedure and then the signals to others are run.
-A signal to self may invoke a transition which in turn generates signals to self and signals to others, and continue recursively.
-All self transitions are performed and then signals to others are sent in the order they were called from the entry procedures.
+Once the entry procedure completes the signals to self are actioned each of which may invoke a transition that sends more signals.
+Signals to self are invoked synchronously but the signals to others are collected in a queue till all transitions due to signals to self have completed.
+The signals to others are then invoked (usually asynchronously though signals to the same entity will be serial).

 At any one time there should only be one outstanding scheduled (non-immediate) signal between object 1 and object 2.
 This is clearly a pre-requisite for `cancelSignal` to make sense in its present form and is a nice simplification generally.